JenniferPylko/openlore/cosmology/conduits/abrecis/organizations/other/stewards.md

 ## Society

 The Stewards mythologized The Betrayers, who they called The Founders, and carried knowledge of [miasma](../../miasma.md) through generations with oral tradition.
 They tasked themselves with protecting the miasma tombs of Daithia from outside discovery or access, knowing the dangers of miasma sickness.
 Though [Obsidis](../../inhabitants/deities/obsidis.md) had removed all magic casting from the world, The Stewards could manipulate some permanent spells left in place by The Betrayers.
+The Stewards retained the Betrayers' tradition of severing ears, but did so at birth.

 ## Major Factions